deengames/blog/content/2019/2019-08-22-eman-quest-retrospective.md

 - Lack of CI.
 Unlike other, C#-based projects, I couldn't get Travis to run my tests; so if I forgot to run tests, broken things stay unnoticed.
 - The final game crashed a lot, which caused a lot of stress and resulted in a lot of lessons; so I wrote a section just on that.
 - Close to the end of development, I lost my GPU on my main development machine, and my main Windows installed contained drivers that didn't run with Godot 3.0.6.
 I ended up switching to Linux (which included up-to-date drivers), but lost of a lot of time; I also upgraded Godot to 3.1.1, which initially showed a problem with cave maps running at 2-3FPS, but works fine on Linux.
+- Serialization for saving games.
+As [the Godot docs on saving games](https://docs.godotengine.org/en/3.1/tutorials/io/saving_games.html) suggests, you need to *manually* serialize all your (nested, hierarchial) data structures into JSON.
+This requires a lot of boilerplate, and it's very tedious (you may miss a field and not realize unless you test thoroughly).

-# The Game Crashed on Release
+## The Game Crashed on Release

 When I released the game, it crashed.
 A lot.
 This undoubtedly resulted in a terrible first-impression, although I received several supportive comments such as "it crashed once and then I reloaded and it was fine" or "it keeps crashing after battles but I completed the game."